fastwa/docs.fastwa.org/src/docs/building-your-application/dynamic-commands.md

 When you don't know the exact segment names ahead of time and want to create command from dynamic data, you can use Dynamic Segments that are filled in at message time.

 ## Convention
-A Dynamic Segment can be created by prefixing the parameter name with a colon.
+A Dynamic Command can be created by prefixing the parameter name with a colon.
 For example, `:id` or `:name`.
 These dynamic segments act as variable that can be replaced with specific values during runtime.

 To access the value of the parameter, you can use the [`@Param()`](/getting-started/param-decorators) decorator in the method handler signature (e.g., `findOne(@Param('id') id)`).

 ## Example
 For example, a  command `/hello :name` where `:name` is the dynamic segment.